pragyaai/ndna/_llm/nTDS.md

 **Connection to Neural Trait Dominance Score (nTDS)** Analogous to QTLs indicating dominant parental allele influence on phenotypic traits at chromosomal loci, the **nTDS** quantifies the dominance of parental semantic traits across transformer layers in foundation models.
 Each layer **ℓ** functions as a semantic locus, where nTDS identifies which parent exerts greater influence on the offspring's internal representation.

->## Implications
+## Implications
 This biological metaphor underscores that **semantic inheritance in neural models is layer-specific and trait-dependent**, much like phenotypic traits vary in genetic dominance across chromosomes.
-Understanding these patterns facilitates:
-- **Targeted alignment tuning**
-- **Improved interpretability**
-- **Balanced semantic integration**
-- **Mitigation of bias propagation** in multicultural AI systems
+Understanding these patterns facilitates: **Targeted alignment tuning**, **Improved interpretability**, **Balanced semantic integration**, **Mitigation of bias propagation** in multicultural AI systems

 ## Mathematical Formulation of Neural Trait Dominance Score (nTDS)